iFixit/git-scripts/README.md

 shouldn't ever merge in a feature branch twice, and we don't need the extra cruft lying around.

+    feature stashes

+Lists the stashes saved on the current branch if any.

 ## livebug script

     livebug <command> [branch name]

 Automates the process of fixing a bug on the live site, similar to the `feature` script with a few differences.

-    livebug help

-Shows how to use the script.
+Any command that is run with missing arguments will just print the help and exit

     livebug start my-sweet-fix